greg0rygreg/blindpaint/README.md

 this ISN'T a virus, don't listen to media people. blindpaint is virus free, here's the windows x64 executable sha1sum hash as of 1.3 if you want to check it yourself: `8c38a9dfcb07b516312e3d7fa69c14f4aa8fc5a2`

-join our discord server! [here](https://discord.gg/c2KTVEgxBn), it's NOT a scam site, it's actual discord.
+join our discord server! [here](https://discord.gg/c2KTVEgxBn), it's NOT a scam site, it's actual discord

 ## future notes
 someone PLEASE make AI powered blindpaint i would LOVE to see how the art turns out